Chiflow.com

 Push Hands (Tui Shou): Chi Flow for Two

-An integral part of Ta'i Chi training is Tu'i Shou or push hands.
-(This is actually also true in general for Nei Jia kung fu -- including Xingyiquan and Baguazhang.)
-Thought of by some as a training exercise, in-depth Ta'i Chi practitioners feel competent enough to utilize Push Hands or related techniques in situations that require effective self defense.
+An integral part of T'ai Chi training is T'ui Shou or Push Hands.
+Similar joint-hand methods are also used in other Nei Jia Kung Fu disciplines including Xingyiquan and Baguazhang.
+Thought by some to be strictly a training exercise, adept T'ai Chi practitioners feel competent enough to utilize Push Hands or related techniques in situations that require effective self defense, and, besides, Pushing Hands is, for all practical purposes, the application of T'ai Chi Ch'uan.

-However, Push hands is more than just self defense.
-Just as T'ai Chi is considered a high level form of Chi Kung for health enhancement, push hands is an in-depth method of healing.
+In addition to being the most unique and evasive in application, Push Hands is more than just self defense.
+It is a way develop sense about others intentions and use of force.
+Just as T'ai Chi is considered a high level form of Chi Kung for health enhancement, Push Hands may also be utilized as an in-depth method of encouraging self-healing.
 To practice push hands effectively requires a great amount of sensitivity, relaxation, and precision.
 I remember the thrill I had when I first contacted chi in solo forms practice.
-The feeling was one hundred times more rich when I contacted my chi, another persons chi, and "our" chi when practicing push hands.
+The feeling was one hundred times more rich when I contacted my chi, another persons chi, and "our" chi when practicing Push Hands.

-Push Hands as a Training Method that Works in Conjunction with Form Training
+Push Hands as a Training Method that Works in Conjunction with Forms Training

-Often I have observed many students of the internal arts engaged in solo forms practice either alone or in large groups.
-They feel that their practice is exclusive and high level.
+At times, I have observed some students of the internal arts engaged in solo forms (or, Standing Meditation) practice either alone or in large groups and avoiding (as well as devaluing) the practice of push hands.
+They seem to feel that their practice is exclusive and high level.
 While in some cases that may be true, the many benefits by engaging in the touch of another and the manifestation of practice in close proximity with another practitioner offers far more reaching benefits.

-So I encourage you as an internal arts practitioner to get out of yourself, and experience the energy of another, and develop the sensitivity to the touch that only Push Hands can deliver.
-It doesn't matter the style, Push Hands will improve, change, and bring a sense of wonder, reality, and joy to your internal arts practice to the likes that you have never experienced before.
+So, if you regularly practice forms and not pushing hands, I encourage you to give it a go, and develop sensitivity to the touch that only Push Hands can deliver.
+It doesn't matter the style, Push Hands will improve, change, and bring a sense of wonder, reality, and joy to your internal arts practice.
+Additionally, your solo forms practice will experience positive changes as well.

-The Thirteen Methods of Wu Style's Push Hands Training
+The Thirteen Principles of T'ai Chi Push Hands Training

 1. PENG (Ward Off / Evaluate)

-The first power method is known as Peng.
+The first principle is known as Peng.
 Peng by many accounts in the English language is defined as "ward off."
-However, according to Ma, Peng means to "test" or "evaluate."
-This means when an opponent is doing something to you, you need to intercept or neutralize the attack or method, and test or evaluate it.
-Actualizing or determining where the source of their power or center of gravity is located.
+However, according to Ma, Peng also means to "test" or "evaluate."
+This means when an opponent is doing something to you, you need to intercept or neutralize their attacks, and test or evaluate it.
+Actualizing or determining where the source of their power is, their lead-in technique, or where their center of gravity is located.

 2. LU (Roll Back / To Follow)